rosberry/butterbroad/README.md

 ## License

-Product Name is available under the MIT license.
+Butterbroad is available under the MIT license.
 See the LICENSE file for more info.